 Traditionally, the World Bank president has always been been a U.S. citizen nominated by the United States.
 The current president is Jim Yong Kim.

-The U.S. secretary of the treasury, Jacob J. Lew, is the United States' governor for the World Bank.
-Lew is responsible for the management of the United States’ interests in the institution, exercising his influence by keeping an open line of communication with the president of the World Bank and meeting with his fellow governors at the annual and spring meetings of the Board of Governors and of the Development Committee.
+The U.S. secretary of the treasury is the United States' governor for the World Bank.
+The governor is responsible for the management of the United States’ interests in the institution, exercising influence by keeping an open line of communication with the president of the World Bank and meeting with fellow governors at the annual and spring meetings of the Board of Governors and of the Development Committee.

 The governor delegates day-to-day handling of the United States' diverse interests at the Bank to the executive director for the United States, who is nominated by the president of the United States and confirmed by the U.S. Senate.

 Executive directors reside in Washington and meet regularly throughout the year (normally at least twice a week) to review and act on lending operations, new policy directions, and financial matters.
 In keeping with the World Bank Group’s access to information policy, the monthly Board Calendar is a public document.

 The executive director represents the United States on the 25-member Board of Directors of the World Bank Group.
 He or she has oversight of the Bank’s governance and annual commitments of over $50 billion for the implementation of the World Bank mission to end global poverty and promote sustainable development.